Post-Roe Arkansas

 These are all skills we believe we need to thrive in the world today, and to build a new, just world.

-Overturning Roe leaves it up to individual states to decide whether and to what degree to legalize abortions.
-We can expect some states to continue to allow and even strengthen access to abortions while other states will ban it outright.
+It is now up to individual states to decide whether and to what degree to legalize abortions.
+Some states continue to allow and have even strengthened access to abortion, while other states have restricted access or banned it outright.

-Q: Will abortion become illegal at the federal level if Roe is overturned?
+Is abortion illegal at the federal level since Roe was overturned?

-No. Overturning Roe will not make abortion federally illegal.
+No. Overturning Roe did not make abortion federally illegal.

-NOTE: While overturning Roe opens up the possibility that Congress could at some point enact a national abortion ban, that possibility is remote.
+NOTE: While overturning Roe opened up the possibility that Congress could at some point enact a national abortion ban, that possibility is remote.
 Both chambers of Congress would need to pass such a law, and the president would need to sign it (or Congress would need enough votes to overturn a presidential veto).
-While it’s understandable that people are talking about a national ban, that is not something that would happen immediately upon Roe being overturned.

 Coyote reminds us that all things are sacred and yet nothing is sacred.
 Rather than spiraling with anxiety over what could be, we strengthen our connections with our communities, to fortify us for whatever arises.